Compare the world's most expensive and costly weddings.

 Because Chelsea is a Methodist and Marc is Jewish, the couple had their marriage co-officiated by both a reverend and a rabbi.
 Four years later, Yariv Levin, a member of Benjamin Netanyahu’s Likud party in Israel, attacked the interfaith marriage and suggested it should be condemned by American Jews.
 As 2016 is an election year in the United States and Chelsea's mother Hillary, a democrat, is running for president, one may wonder if Mr Yariv's remarks are more politically than religiously motivated.

 Photo: Barbara Kinney/EPA

-In arguably the most star studded wedding of 2002, Liza Minnelli tied the knot for the fourth time to producer David Gest.
+In arguably the most star studded and expensive wedding of 2002, Liza Minnelli tied the knot for the fourth time to producer David Gest.